An invoice is created by sending an HTTP POST message to bitpay.com/invoices with the details of the invoice passed in the body of the request.

 This is the amount that is required to be collected from the buyer.
 Note, if this is specified in a currency other than BTC, the price will be converted into BTC at market exchange rates to determine the amount collected from the buyer.

 This is the currency code set for the price setting.
-Supported pricing currencies include USD, EUR, BTC, and all currencies listed on our Bitcoin Exchange Rates page.
+Supported pricing currencies include USD, EUR, BTC, and all currencies listed on our BitPay Exchange Rates page.

 Optional Payment Notification (IPN) Fields

 The BitPay invoice service can be configured to send JSON-encoded POST callbacks to a merchant-provided URL endpoint.
 Settings for this capability are described below.

 A passthru variable provided by the merchant and designed to be used by the merchant to correlate the invoice with an order or other object in their system.
 Maximum string length is 100 characters.
 This passthru variable can be a JSON-encoded string, e.g.:

 A URL to send status update messages to your server (this must be an https URL, unencrypted http URLs or any other type of URL is not supported).

 BitPay will send an IPN callback to this URL when the invoice status changes.